pslucas0212/rhel-sca-subscriptionmanager/README.md

 ![Insights Dashboard](/images/S16.png)

 - Click on the Inventory Link on the left to get a list of RHEL systems registered with Insights.
-- I'm going to chose server03 as it is a RHEL 6.10 system with the ELS repo enabled.
+- I'm going to chose server03 as it is a RHEL 6.10 system with the ELS repository enabled.

 ![Inventory View](/images/S17.png)

 - Now can view the details of server03 on the General Informaton tab page.
-While on the Generatl Infoofmation tab page, croll down to see the number repositories enabled for server03.
-You'll note in this example there are two repositories enabled: one for RHEL 6 RPMs ans one for RHEL 6 ELS
+While on the General Inforfmation tab page, scroll down to see the number of repositories enabled for server03.
+You'll note in this example there are two repositories enabled: one for RHEL 6 RPMs and for RHEL 6 ELS.

 ![server03 example](/images/S18.png)

 ![server03 repos link](/images/S19.png)

 - Click on the Repositories link to see the Repositories enabled for this system.
 You can filter the dialog box to see just the Enabled repositories.